Skip to main content

 Hearing aids and other medical devices are regulated in the United States by the FDA.
 Your hearing aids may be FDA-registered, FDA-cleared, or FDA-approved.
 What’s the difference?

 • FDA-registered: All medical devices in the US, including hearing aids, must be FDA-registered.
-FDA registration tracks where hearing aids are manufactured, and those locations can be inspected by the FDA.
+FDA registration tracks where hearing aids are manufactured, and the FDA can inspect those locations.

 • FDA-cleared: Hearing devices considered to be Class II require FDA registration and FDA clearance.
-The process to receive FDA clearance requires the devices to pass specific safety and performance metrics.
+The process for receiving FDA clearance requires devices to meet specific safety and performance standards.
 This ensures the devices work as advertised.
-FDA clearance provides a safeguard for consumers so they don’t end up with unsafe or poorly working products.

 • FDA-approved: Class III hearing aids require FDA approval.
-These devices undergo a wide range of testing and evaluations, and must meet high safety standards to gain this status.9
+These devices undergo a wide range of testing and evaluations, and must meet high safety standards to gain this status.7

 FDA classification for hearing aids